qaalabs/DE5M4/docs/day3/storage/1a-analysis.md

-# Group Activity: 1 - Requirements Analysis
+# Group Activity E1: Requirements Analysis

 > A healthcare provider is developing a data product to analyse and optimise patient journeys through their system.
 The goal is to reduce wait times, improve resource allocation, and enhance patient outcomes.